-Portland is quite literally a city run by women – Portland to South Portland, our elected Mayors are incredible women.
-This is not the only arena in which women have made history and shaped Portland’s culture.
+Portland is quite literally a city proudly run by women who have made history and shaped Portland’s culture.
 From Oscar-nominated Anna Kendrick, former Olympian Joan Benoit Samuelson, and Bates College President Clayton Spencer – women of greater Portland are industry leaders.

 The month of March is a celebration of women’s history and our chance to showcase the hard work done by women in our city.
 Our list of incredible women-owned businesses rivals Santa’s naughty/nice list except ours features only the baddest bosses in the business.
 Pulling from a diverse array of industries, we present to you a *snapshot* of the women running our city.